tloureiro/seeing-eye-pi/README.md

 - <b>help</b>- Provide some basic help on how to use seeing eye pi

 ##Seeing eye pi in action
+A testing version running on Seeing Eye Pi - <a href="https://www.youtube.com/watch?v=HgiYpmXaeZc"> https://www.youtube.com/watch?v=HgiYpmXaeZc</a>
-A testing version of seeing eye pi (with a screen) - <a href="https://www.youtube.com/watch?v=yZOIhLYbcGA"> https://www.youtube.com/watch?v=yZOIhLYbcGA</a>
+A testing version running on a laptop (with a screen) - <a href="https://www.youtube.com/watch?v=yZOIhLYbcGA"> https://www.youtube.com/watch?v=yZOIhLYbcGA</a>

 ##Running
 The installing/running process is not yet as simple as it should be.
 The ideal scenario is to have a SD card image with everything already installed and ready to be used.